O for a draught of vintage! that hath been

 Please go to the SCHEDULE to see whether this tour is currently on offer, and for booking details.

-MEET: Outside the chapel entrance, Guy’s Hospital Chapel, St Thomas Street SE1 9RG.
+MEET: Outside the chapel entrance, The Chapel of Thomas Guy, Guy’s Hospital, St Thomas Street SE1 9RG.

 Duration: Two hours (approximately).